NBA Rumors: GM Rob Pelinka Reveals One Major Reason Why Opposing Teams Won’t Make Deals With LA Lakers

 Since assuming front office role, Los Angeles Lakers President of Basketball Operations Magic Johnson and General Manager Rob Pelinka have already revealed their ambitious plan to make the Purple and Gold an attractive destination for superstars.
 They started by trading bad contracts to other NBA teams in order to create enough salary cap space to sign two maximum-salaried players this offseason.

 In the past months, LeBron James of the Cleveland Cavaliers and Paul George of the Oklahoma City Thunder emerged as the Lakers’ top targets in the free agency market.
-Though there are still few days before free agency starts, both superstars have expressed interest in teaming up in Los Angeles next season.
+Though there are still a few days before free agency starts, both superstars have expressed interest in teaming up in Los Angeles next season.
 Aside from hunting superstars in free agency, the Lakers also have a plethora of trade assets to acquire a superstar this summer.

 After a season filled with drama and frustration, Kawhi Leonard already wanted his way out of the San Antonio Spurs and reportedly preferred to be traded to the Lakers.
 However, according to Ramon Shelburne of ESPN, the Lakers tried contacting the Spurs about a potential deal centered on Leonard, but San Antonio “shut the door” and showed no interest of having a dialogue.

 Lakers General Manager Rob Pelinka doesn’t seem surprised with the way the Spurs acted towards them during the potential trade negotiation.
-Pelinka said they understand why opposing teams aren’t eager to help them build a title-contending team.
+Pelinka told Ohm Youngmisuk of ESPN they understand why opposing teams aren’t eager to help them build a title-contending team.

 So @sam_amick is reporting that the Spurs will only trade Kawhi to the East.
 Philly has to be heavy favs – cap space to absorb Kawhi/Patty Mills plus 3 of Fultz/Saric/Covington/ZSmith plus that killer 2021 Miami pick plus Bayless expiring.https://t.co/uAakatyUF1